MASQ-Project/Node/README.md

 interactively at a `masq` prompt.

-If you don't have an earning wallet set up at all, and you don't specify this either, a default earning wallet will be used, in which case the funds you earn will go to MASQ instead of to you: so unless you're in a philanthropic mood, you should be sure to set up or specify your earning wallet.
+##### Neighbors

+If you're starting the very first MASQ Node in a MASQ network, then you don't have to tell your Node about any preexisting network; instead, other people who want to join that MASQ Network will have to tell their Nodes about your Node, which means you'll need to give them your Node descriptor.

+Otherwise, you'll need to specify `--neighbors` as part of your `masq setup` so that your Node will know how to join the network that is already in place.

+However, if your machine has already recently been on the MASQ Network, and you're starting the Node up again, there's a chance that at least some of the Nodes that were recently your neighbors are still up and can be recontacted; in that case, the Daemon will read the Node descriptors of your former neighbors out of the database and pre-populate the `--neighbors` setup with them, and you might not have to enter anything manually.

+##### Enabling Contact

 In order to run decentralized, the MASQ Node _must_ know the IP address others can use to contact it.
 Therefore, you must supply `--ip`.
-If you don't supply `--ip`, your node will come up in zero-hop mode and never route through any other nodes.

-If you're starting the very first MASQ Node in your MASQ network, then you don't have to tell your node about any preexisting network; but otherwise, you'll need to specify `--neighbors` so that your node will know how to join the network that is already in place.

 Your home network is behind your internet provider's router and a public IP address.
-Other nodes in the MASQ Network will contact your node through your public IP address, requiring at least one port to be forwarded on your router.
-The MASQ Node Gossip protocol "gossips" to other nodes the clandestine port you are listening on, and it is that port you will need to open.
-When your node is started it will write its descriptor to the console and the log, giving the clandestine port it is using; you will need to forward that port from your router to your computer's IP address.
+Other Nodes in the MASQ Network will contact your Node through your public IP address, requiring at least one port to be forwarded on your router.
+The MASQ Node Gossip protocol "gossips" to other Nodes the clandestine port you are listening on, and it is that port you will need to open.
+When your Node is started it will write its descriptor to the console and the log, giving the clandestine port it is using; you will need to forward that port from your router to your computer's IP address.

 Forwarding ports on your router is somewhat technical.
 At a minimum, you should know how to log in to your router in